c1505/job-tracker/blog_post.md

 -turn interview date into just a text field with placeholder or a different selector -refactor indeed.rb
 -user authoriztion
--ability to see more than the last 25 posts.
 -export to excel and/or csv

 ## Maybe
+-retrieve only posts from the last 21 days
 -create a job from posting without additional request to indeed -save a job from posting via javascript instead to avoid page refresh -dream jobs
 -Companies
 -contacts index
 -demo account that resets
+-add in tracking from indeed
+--need to first properly identify user
+-login with another service

 ## Done
+-ability to see more than the last 25 posts.

 -only show unsaved jobs in job posting view
 -only show unviewed jobs in job posting view
 - go to job edit page after clicking save to enter in more information